cristianbote/goober/README.md

 **Notice:** using `css` with object can reduce your bundle size.

-We also can declare the styles at the top of the file by wrapping `css` into a function that we call to get the className.
+We can also declare styles at the top of the file by wrapping `css` into a function that we call to get the className.

 ```js
 import { css } from 'goober';